setmy-info/setmy-info.github.io/src/site/markdown/draft.md

 '''
 What was the last biggest waste you detected and eliminated.
-What happens singl developer waste, problems?
+What happens single developer waste problems?
 Work culture and team dynamics:
 How would you describe the work culture in this company/project?
-How is teamwork and communication fostered?
+How are teamwork and communication fostered?
 What are the mutual expectations and collaboration methods among team members?

     Work process and methodology: